bobbysq/hardyweinberg/README.md

 Flags:
 -d makes it so that the affected people are affected with a dominant gene
 -n makes it not round
--p expresses the numbers as percentages
+-p expresses the output as percentages
+-N expresses the output as  the number of people affected